gavinyork/zephyr3d/apps/doc/web/en/water.md

 - **Caustics**: need a shadow-casting directional light.
 Keep `causticsEnabled = false` when you do not want them.
 - **Shoreline foam**: adds around a dozen depth samples per water pixel and a second channel to the scene's depth pyramid.
 Keep `shoreFoamAmount = 0` when you do not want it.
 - **Refraction blur / directional scattering**: nearly free, and they pull a lot of look from the medium coefficients.
+- **Underwater**: costs nothing while the camera is above the surface - the pass is not built into the frame at all.
+Once submerged it is two full-screen draws, plus `underwaterGodRaySteps` caustic-map samples per pixel when the shafts are on.
+Lower the step count before turning the shafts off.